Idie's Farm

 • Are beef tallow candles safe to burn indoors?

-• Do beef tallow candles smell?
+• Do beef tallow candles smell like beef?

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.